8 reasons to consider law school abroad

 However, it's a little known fact (amongst American students anyway) that you can apply directly to a law program straight out of high school in most countries overseas (a Bachelor of Laws degree, or LLB).

 In most cases, the degrees are only three years as well.

 You can save yourself four years of studies simply by enrolling in a law program overseas!

 Want to save on student loans?
-This is the solution.
+This is a great solution.

-You just need to know for sure that a law degree is what you want to do because it's difficult to change once you get started.
+You just need to know for sure that a law degree is what you want to do because it's difficult to change majors overseas once you get started.

 Sometimes no essays or test to apply

 Depending on where you apply, you may not even need to write an essay, personal statement or take any sort of exam like the LSAT to get in!